Least squares estimation in nonstationary nonlinear cohort panels with learning from experience: Assumptions, consistency, and asymptotic normality

 Assumption \ref{ass:B} places some structure on the dependence of the process \(\{y_t\}_t\) using a fourth-order cumulant condition.
 Any stationary Gaussian process with $\ssup_{\tau \geq 1}(1+|\tau|)^2|c(\tau)| \leq \infty$ satisfies Assumption \ref{ass:B1} because higher order cumulants are zero in this case.
-More generally, stationary processes under (strong) mixing conditions (see, e.g. \citealp{doukhan:89}) as well as linear processes with absolutely summable Wold coefficients and \textsf{IID} innovations that have finite fourth moments (see, e.g. \citealp{hannan:70}) can be shown to have absolutely summable fourth cumulants ; i.e.,

-These summability conditions restrict the memory of \(\{y_t\}_t\) to be short and allow us to evaluate higher order moments of the recursion in Eq.\ \eqref{recursion} based on arguments borrowed from \cite{dem:2008}.
-Assumption \ref{ass:B2} assumes that the error term is a homoskedastic martingale difference sequence with finite homokurtosis; importantly, the assumption rules out serial correlation among time (\(t\)) and age (\(s\)).
+More generally, stationary processes under (strong) mixing conditions (see, e.g., \citealp{doukhan:89}) as well as linear processes with absolutely summable Wold coefficients and \textsf{IID} innovations that have finite fourth moments (see, e.g., \citealp{hannan:70}) can be shown to have absolutely summable fourth cumulants, i.e. $\sum_{i,j,k=-\infty}^\infty |c(i,j,k)| < \infty,$ $c(i,j,k) \coloneqq \textsf{cum}[y_t,y_{t+i},y_{t+j},y_{t+k}].$ These summability conditions restrict the memory of \(\{y_t\}_t\) to be short and allow us to evaluate higher order moments of the recursion in Eq.\ \eqref{recursion} based on arguments borrowed from \cite{dem:2008}.
+Assumption \ref{ass:B2} assumes that the error term is a homoskedastic martingale difference sequence with finite homokurtosis; importantly, the assumption rules out serial correlation among time (\(t\)) and birth period (\(s\)).
+We leave any weakening of Assumption \ref{ass:B2} for future research, but return to this issue briefly as part of a Monte Carlo study in the Supplementary Material.

 Finally, Assumption \ref{ass:C} restricts the parameter space: